-With respect to responding to challenges from climate change, the WCS Fiji program is primarily focused on adaptation to the perceived main climate hazards of tropical cyclones, floods, droughts, coastal erosion, and loss of coral reef habitat from coral bleaching.
+With respect to responding to challenges from climate change, the WCS Fiji program is primarily focused on adaptation and nature based solution to the perceived main climate hazards of tropical cyclones, floods, droughts, coastal erosion, and loss of coral reef habitat from coral bleaching.
 In order to provide appropriate recommendations to Fijian communities and government on which actions will be most effective to adapt management plans and structures to changing climatic conditions, we have reviewed the current state of knowledge of predicted climate impacts to the Fiji Islands and the South Pacific.

 WCS Fiji is therefore focusing on managing for the predicted but uncertain impacts of flooding, drought, severe storms, coastal erosion and coral bleaching through implementation of community-based natural resource management strategies under an ecosystem-based management framework.
 At the same time, the WCS Fiji is increasing social capacity to adapt to climate fluctuations by strengthening community-based management structures, improving communications networks, and improving collaboration among a range of sectors and partners.